blacree/autoscaling_loadbalancer_deployment/README.md

-#### Note: The environment used corresponds to the name of your Terraform Workspace
+#### Note: The environment used corresponds to the name of your Terraform Workspace which should be 'default', 'staging' or 'production'